Best Places To Live In Virginia In 2023: Top 5 Old Dominion Cities, According To Experts

 Often known as the birthplace of America, Virginia has been home to Americans for hundreds of years.
 The state boasts the most presidents, with eight calling Virginia their home.
-It is rich with history, natural beauty, and culture, making it unsurprising that more than eight million people have chosen to make it their home state.
+It is rich in history, natural beauty, and culture, making it unsurprising that more than eight million people have chosen to make it their home state.
 The best places to live in Virginia offer access to beaches, mountains, and lively cities.

 With beautiful Appalachian mountains, over 7,000 miles of coastline, and 22 national parks, the state is rich in natural beauty.
 Research shows that spending more time in nature is full of positive health outcomes, with one study finding that increasing nature-based activities leads to a boost in mental health for adults, even in those with a pre-existing mental health diagnosis.